A tense second quarter

 Worrying drift

-If the trend continues, this sector could enter the Flop 3 as early as next quarter.
+If the trend continues, this sector could enter the flop 3 of the least virtuous sectors as early as next quarter.

 In summary

-The 2nd quarter of 2025 confirms a worrying trend reversal.
-In a tense economic climate, late payments are likely to exacerbate cash flow difficulties for the smallest companies, even though they are the most virtuous.
+The second quarter of 2025 confirms a worrying trend reversal.
+In a tense national and international economic context, late payments are likely to amplify cash flow difficulties for even the most virtuous small businesses.
 Increased vigilance and collective action are needed to halt this trend.